 A new study from LSU’s Pennington Biomedical Research Center showed for the first time that video games, in combination with fitness coaching and a step tracker, helped overweight children lose weight, lower their blood pressure and cholesterol and increase their physical activity.

-The results of the GameSquad trial are available online and will be published in an upcoming Special Issue of the journal Pediatric Obesity in a scientific paper titled: “Home-based exergaming among children with overweight and obesity: a randomized clinical trial.”
+The results of the GameSquad trial are available online and have been published in the Journal Pediatric Obesity in a scientific paper titled: “Home-based exergaming among children with overweight and obesity: a randomized clinical trial.”

 “Kids who gain excessive weight and are not physically active can develop early signs of heart disease and diabetes.
 They may also struggle every day with asthma, sleep apnea, and the other psychological and health challenges that excess weight and obesity can bring,” said Dr. Amanda Staiano, PhD, director of Pennington Biomedical’s Pediatric Obesity and Health Behavior Laboratory and the study’s primary investigator.

-In Louisiana, one in every three children (35.3 percent) aged 10-17 is overweight or has obesity, and one in five (21.1 percent) has obesity, according to the Centers for Disease Control and Prevention.
+In Louisiana, one in every three children (35.3 percent) aged 10-17 is overweight or has obesity, and one in five (21.1 percent) has obesity, according to the Centers for Disease Control and Prevention (in 2017).
 All are at increased risk for developing serious medical problems.
 Exergaming, or playing video games that require physical activity, may be able to help.